iotexproject/iotex-core/README.md

 make reboot
 ```

+If "make run" fails due to corrupted or missing state database while block database is in normal condition, e.g.,
-If "make run" fails, please try to recover state database by
+failing to get factory's height from underlying DB, please try to recover state database by

 ```
 make recover